cgossain/FirebaseIdentity/README.md

 ## Introduction

-Firebase Authentication is a powerful service that handles the complexities of authentication on our behalf.

 The purpose of this library is to make building custom frontend UI around the Firebase Authentication service easier on iOS for those of us that do not want to use the FirebaseUI library.
 It does this by implementing standard authentication workflows and error handling (i.e. account linking, profile updates, set/update password, reauthentication,